EdmundGoodman/Warwick_modelling/writeup/writeup.md

 Some common questions about the model are answered below:

-- Q. Is the model realistic
+- Q. Is the model realistic?

-  A. No, very little about it is realistic.
-It is an abstraction of the real world which discards many unnecessary complexities, in order to simply and efficiently simulate how resistance spreads and is combatted.
-It is not viable to make a wholly realistic model, as this inevitable turns into a "hospital simulator", and would be too complex to design, and take too long to run on current computers.
+  A. The model is a balance of realism with abstraction.
+If the model were designed to be holly realistic model, it would inevitably turn into a "hospital simulator", would be too complex to design, and take too long to run on current computers.
+However, the model must not be too heavily abstracted, as otherwise it does not fully encode the complexities of the system.
+We carefully designed the model to only consider the aspects of the real world we thought relevant to its results, and abstracted away the rest, and were shown to have done this correctly by completing the validation process.
+In summary, the model is realistic "where it counts", but it does not simulate unnecessary complexities

-- Q. Is the model useful
+- Q. Is the model useful?

   A. Yes, because it provides several helpful insights:

   - The impact our product will have on the spread of resistance just by quickly detecting who to put into isolation
   - Whether higher or lower mortality or transmissibility of a disease increase or decrease the effectiveness

-- Q. What potential improvements are there
+- Q. What potential improvements are there?

   A. It would be possible to add additional features to the model to make it more realistic, for example: